-Yep, no such thing.
-Made that one up just now haha.
-Lately, I’ve been struggling for lack of better words and then there’s lack of energy left after doing other stuff (like my day job).
-Thing is, I have another kinalas story to tell because, well, I live in Naga anyway where it is hands down the most famous delicacy.
+Lately, I’ve been struggling for lack of better ideas and lack of energy left after doing other stuff (like my day job).
+Thing is, I have another kinalas story to tell because, well, I live in Naga where it is the most famous delicacy.

 This time, we tried the locally famous Aling Cely’s Kinalasan in Dimasalang St, Brgy.
 Sta.
 Cruz, Naga City, it is located very near Naga Metropolitan Cathedral.
-The place is very simple and basic, just like every other local eatery, but people are drawn like moths to the flame.
+The place is very simple and basic, just like every other eatery, but it is always packed.

-People come to Cely’s for their famous kinalas, of course.
-For those who are not familiar with this local delicacy, that is what Bicolanos call this bowl of goodness.
+People come to Cely’s for their famous kinalas.
+For those who are not familiar with this local delicacy, kinalas is what Bicolanos call this bowl of goodness.
 It is a noodle dish with thick rich broth, pork or beef, topped with onion chives and boiled egg (by request).
 For a more detailed description, you can read my previous post on kinalas.

-There are also those who prefer to eat Loglog (just noodles and broth, no meat and eggs).
-It costs less and parents often order this for their small kids.
+There are also those who prefer to eat Loglog (just noodles and broth, no meat and eggs) which costs less, of course.

 When Naguenos think of this dish, they almost always think of Cely’s Kinalasan.
 Yoy said it is because many students frequently eat there as it is close to UNC and Universidad de Sta Isabel.
 Even he himself frequently ate the dish at Cely’s along with his closest friends so he’s got a lot of good memories associated with the place.
 He always ate kinalas paired with baduya (fried bananas).